Johnson, Furyk, Snedeker and Stricker in Ryder Cup

 Snedeker, who is also renowned for his putting, won his third PGA Tour title at the Farmers Insurance Open in January and will make his debut in the biennial competition.

-"You could analyze the numbers up and down and back and forth.
-We could have gone very deep this year down the points list.

-"It was tough to make the phone calls.
-That was the hardest part.
-It's probably the least thankful part of the job, but it's part of the job.
-The decisions on our four players was actually a lot easier than I thought."

 The U.S. will take on Jose Maria Olazabal's European team, the holders, at Medinah Country Club outside Chicago from September 28-30.
-(Reporting by Mark Lamport-Stokes in Los Angeles; Editing by Clare Fallon and Frank Pingue)
+(Reporting by Mark Lamport-Stokes in Los Angeles; Editing by Clare Fallon)